Best AI Chatbots of 2026: Top Picks for Every Use Case

 Best for Research: Perplexity

 Pricing: Free tier available.
 Pro: $20/month.
+Max: $200/month.

 Perplexity is built around web search as a first-class capability rather than a layer added on top of a language model.
 Every response cites its sources.
 The paid tier enables real-time search across academic papers, news, and social platforms with clear attribution.

 For research-intensive work, journalism, or staying current in a fast-moving field, Perplexity outperforms general chatbots on this specific task.
 It surfaces primary sources rather than synthesizing them into confident-sounding summaries that may be outdated or uncited.
+The February 2026 Max tier ($200/month) adds Perplexity Computer, an agentic tool that uses 19 AI models to handle multi-step tasks with web-connected context.

 The tradeoff: Perplexity is not a strong general writing or coding assistant.
 The citation-first design works well for research and poorly for tasks requiring sustained analytical prose.